cazzlewazzle89/Qontas/README.md

 Current full pipeline is run using the script `qontas.sh` with 8 positional parameters.
 Namely:
 1. Input FASTQ
-2. Output basename
+2. Input reference FASTA
-3. Input FASTA
+3. Output basename
 4. Minimum read length for FASTQ filtering
 5. Maximum read length for FASTQ filtering
 6. Minimum times a sequences must be observed per samples to be retained for relative abundance calculations (recommended to set this to at least 2 to remove singletons)
 7. Mimimum relative abundance (as a percentage) for a sequence to be reported
 8. Number of threads to use

-eg. `qontas.sh sample.fastq.gz sample ref.fa 600 650 2 0.1 10`
+eg. `qontas.sh sample.fastq.gz ref.fa sample 600 650 2 0.1 10`

 `qontas` will print these values to screen and wait 10 seconds before running to give you a chance to cancel if anything is wrong